Vietnam.vn - Nền tảng quảng bá Việt Nam

 On October 19, Reuters quoted Cuban officials as saying that part of the country's power grid had been restored on the evening of October 18 (local time) a few hours after a power outage occurred on the island nation.

 Earlier, more than 10 million Cubans were left without electricity on the afternoon of October 18.
-Parts of the capital Havana, including several major hospitals in the city, had electricity restored by the evening of the same day.
+Parts of the capital city of Havana, including several major hospitals in the city, had electricity restored by the evening of the same day.

-Around noon that same day, Cuba's largest power plant, Antonio Guiteras, stopped working, causing a complete blackout and leaving millions of people without electricity.
+By around noon that same day, Cuba's largest power plant, Antonio Guiteras, stopped working, causing a complete blackout and leaving millions of people without electricity.

 The crisis has forced Cuba's non-essential services to halt.
 Schools at all levels, including universities, have been closed until October 20.
 Entertainment and cultural activities have also been ordered to close.